2504822K/2504822Ksonicarts.io/Week4.md

 #### End of the week

-I am really stuggling creating the undercurrent.
+I am really struggling creating the undercurrent.
 I have so many ideas and I am unsure which ones are better.
 I dont know what I am composing towards anymore.
 All I know is I have made 3 different undercurrents and none of them inspire me.
 I feel a bit dejected and worried about the deadline.

-#### After the project
 Please find attached below a copy of one of the undercurrent tracks I composed in week 4.
 The volume is very low in it as that was something I was struggling with at this point in the project.
 Its something I worked on later on after my lectuerer advised me on it.
 This undercurrent track was considered a failure at this point, but later on in the project I used aspects of it in both tracks 1 and 2, especially the panned sounds in the middle section.

 [Undercurrent track 2](https://soundcloud.com/2504822k/undercurrent-track-2?si=958fa7981d38403f905e83efc0576793&utm_source=clipboard&utm_medium=text&utm_campaign=social_sharing